-When starting a company, there is a long list of things you could do first – draft up a business plan, set up your legal entity, decide on a name, create a visual identity...the list goes on.
+When starting a company, there is a long list of things you could do first – draft up a business plan, set up your legal entity, decide on a name...the list goes on.
 From the very beginning, we knew Pareto would be a product-obsessed company.
 The first thing on our to-do list was (of course) developing our product.
-While many of our tech entrepreneur friends could build their product from behind a computer by writing lines of code, we knew from the beginning that our journey to build our product would look very different.
-We would need to build an intricate supply chain (e.g., farmers, spinners, knitters, dyers, sewing factories) to bring our pieces to life.
+While many of our tech entrepreneur friends could build their product from behind a computer by writing lines of code, we knew that our journey would look very different.
+We would need to build an intricate supply chain to bring our pieces to life.

-And so it begins...we booked a trip to Los Angeles – a respected destination for clothing manufacturing in the US – to start formalizing relationships with supply chain partners and kick off product development for our first wardrobe addition.
+And so it begins...we booked a trip to Los Angeles (a respected destination for clothing manufacturing in the US) to start formalizing relationships with supply chain partners and kick off product development for our first wardrobe addition.
 We’ll cut to the chase.
 This trip did not go as planned.
-Our objective was to leave LA energized and with a strong gameplan – who we would work with and how we would work with them.
-Instead, we left LA feeling even more disenchanted by the apparel industry.
+Our objective was to leave the trip energized and with a strong gameplan – who we would work with and how we would work with them.
+Instead, while we met some incredible craftsmen, we left feeling even more disenchanted by the apparel industry.
 That said, we also left armed with learnings that have been pivotal in shaping Pareto into what it is today.

 The trip was a whirlwind!
 Once we arrived in LA, we borrowed Jess’ sister’s car (thanks Becky!) and traversed back and forth across the city.
 For each meeting, we came prepared with a pitch deck that explained the Pareto vision and samples of our first wardrobe addition.
 Just writing that last sentence makes us laugh (and cringe) – we will always be those Powerpoint-loving consultants deep down.
-Everyone was nice enough to flip through the slides, but it was pretty obvious that they did not care about our corporate jargon.
+Everyone was nice enough to flip through the slides, but it was pretty obvious that they didn’t care about our corporate jargon.
 They wanted to talk about real operational details, rightfully so.
 We dug into quantities, reviewed timelines, toured facilities, and of course, discussed every minute detail of the T-Shirt Dress we’d be making.
-At the end of each meeting, we would ask them for a few names of additional people that they would recommend we connect with during our trip.
-Once we got back to our hotel in the evening, we would email and call the new leads, asking to set up time for the next day.
+At the end of each meeting, we would ask them for a few names of additional people that they would recommend we connect with during our trip, and then we would quickly set up meetings for the next day.

-While we knew one of our most important must-haves, traceability, was different from what other brands were prioritizing, we did not realize how difficult it would be to achieve.
+While we knew traceability was different from what other brands were prioritizing, we did not realize how difficult it would be to achieve.
 Several barriers became more and more apparent to us as the trip went on, all largely the result of how the industry has operated forever.
 Here are the four key lessons we learned...

 - An apparel supply chain is extremely fragmented